mvaisakh/art-testing/README.md

 a useful help message.

-## Running the benchmarks
+## Running

 ### Running via the script helper

-The benchmarks can be ran with the `run.py` script on host with
+Statistics can be obtained with the `run.py` script on host with

     ./run.py

-To run the benchmarks on target, `dx` and `adb` need to be available in your `PATH`.
+To obtain the results on target, `dx` and `adb` need to be available in your `PATH`.
 This will be the case if you run from your Android environment.

     ./run.py --target